 Under PRC laws, rules and regulations, each of our subsidiaries incorporated in China is required to set aside at least 10% of its net income each year to fund certain statutory reserves until the cumulative amount of such reserves reaches 50% of its registered capital.
 These reserves, together with the registered capital, are not distributable as cash dividends.
 As a result of these laws, rules and regulations, our subsidiaries incorporated in China are restricted in their ability to transfer a portion of their respective net assets to their shareholders as dividends, loans or advances.
-As of December 31, 2015, the restricted assets was RMB1,323.1 million (US\$199.1 million), all of which consisted of registered capital.
+As advances.
+As a result of these laws, rules and regulations, our subsidiaries incorporated in China (US\$199.1 million), all of which consisted of registered capital.
 Our subsidiaries did not have any retained earnings available for distribution in the form of dividends as of December 31, 2015.
 In addition, registered share capital and capital reserve accounts are also restricted from withdrawal in the PRC, up to the amount of net assets held in each operating subsidiary.